Okipa/laravel-table/README.md

 ## Translations

-All captions are translatable.
+All words and sentences used in this package are translatable.

 See how to translate them on the Laravel official documentation: https://laravel.com/docs/localization#using-translation-strings-as-keys.

-Here is the list of the sentences available for translation:
+Here is the list of the words and sentences available for translation:

 * `Create`
 * `Show`